-- Ensure care is provided regardless of race, color, national origin, creed, ancestry, religion, language, age, gender, marital status, sex, sexual orientation, gender identity, health status, or physical or mental disability, or identification with any other persons or groups defined in Penal Code 422.56, and linguistically appropriate manner - Identify population-based strategies to identify, evaluate, and reduce healthcare disparities through analysis, equity-focused interventions, and meeting disparity reduction targets - Provide access to services and communication in alternate formats to ensure nondiscrimination of members as defined in Section 1557 of the Patient Protection and Affordable Care Act - Education regarding accessing the health care system and support on obtaining care and services when needed - Concerns resolved quickly and effectively including the right to voice complaints or concerns without fear of discrimination - Engagement in the discussion about services, regardless of cost or benefit coverage - Confidence that they can reach the Alliance quickly and be satisfied with the information received. - Members' experience of care and service provided by the Alliance and its contracted providers: - Monitor member satisfaction with quality of care and services received from network providers, practitioners and delegates and acting upon identified opportunities - Obtain information on member's values, needs, preferences, and health-related goals through feedback mechanisms and touch points, such as surveys, focus groups, member outreach, care management, and other means - Establish population health programs to empower and encourage members to actively participate in and take responsibility for their own health through the provision of health education, evidence-based tools, and shared goals for optimal health - Create a trusted health care system to assure feelings of safety, self-efficacy, and effective communication with all their care partners - Mechanisms to continuously monitor, review, evaluate, and improve coordination and continuity of care services to all members; Integrate with current community health priorities, standards, and public health goals
+- physical or mental disability, or identification with any other persons or groups defined in Penal Code 422.56, and linguistically appropriate manner - o Identify population-based strategies to identify, evaluate, and reduce healthcare disparities through analysis, equity-focused interventions, and meeting disparity reduction targets - Provide access to services and communication in alternate formats to ensure nondiscrimination of members as defined in Section 1557 of the Patient Protection and Affordable Care Act - Education regarding accessing the health care system and support on obtaining care and services when needed - Concerns resolved quickly and effectively including the right to voice complaints or concerns without fear of discrimination - o Engagement in the discussion about services, regardless of cost or benefit coverage - Confidence that they can reach the Alliance quickly and be satisfied with the information received. - Members' experience of care and service provided by the Alliance and its contracted providers: - Monitor member satisfaction with quality of care and services received from network providers, practitioners and delegates and acting upon identified opportunities - Obtain information on member's values, needs, preferences, and health-related goals through feedback mechanisms and touch points, such as surveys, focus groups, member outreach, care management, and other means - Establish population health programs to empower and encourage members to actively participate in and take responsibility for their own health through the provision of health education, evidence-based tools, and shared goals for optimal health - Create a trusted health care system to assure feelings of safety, self-efficacy, and effective communication with all their care partners - Mechanisms to continuously monitor, review, evaluate, and improve coordination and continuity of care services to all members; Integrate with current community health priorities, standards, and public health goals

 The Quality Improvement Health Equity Committee (QIHEC) is the contractually required quality improvement committee with oversight and performance responsibility of the QHIETP - excluding credentialing/recredentialing activities, which are directed by the PRCC.
-Annually, the QIHEC reviews and approves QHIETP and Utilization Management Program policies (401-1101 - Quality Improvement & Health
+Annually, the QIHEC reviews and approves QHIETP and Utilization Management Program policies (Policy 401-1101 - Quality Improvement & Health Equity Transformation Program (QIHETP) and Policy 401-1305 - Provider Preventable Conditions) and work plans [the Quality Improvement Work Plan (QIWP) and Utilization Management Work Plan (UMWP)].
+Once approved, the QIHEC monitors QIWP and UMWP activities quarterly, ensuring implementation of interventions and re-measurement of performance goals and benchmarks.